 Rügen, Germany’s largest island, is located in the northeast of the country off the Baltic Sea.
-Rügen has been one of Germany’s most popular travel destinations for centuries; Bismarck, Sigmund Freud, Thomas Mann and Albert Einstein all vacationed here, and during the GDR, the island became the favored spot of the government’s top politicians like Erich Honecker.
+Rügen has been one of Germany’s most popular travel destinations for centuries; Bismarck, Sigmund Freud, Thomas Mann and even Albert Einstein all vacationed here.
+During the GDR, the island became the favored spot of the government’s top politicians like Erich Honecker.

 Continue to 2 of 8 below.

 Miles and miles of pristine beaches, many of them more than 130 feet wide, make Rügen a summer destination for Germans and foreigners alike.
 Rügen’s beaches also attract water sports fans from all over Germany; surfing, kiting, and sailing are especially popular here.

 Among its many beaches, you’ll find many designated nude beaches (look for the signs that say FKK).
 For a map of Rügen's family-friendly nude beaches (yes - really), check out the Rügen Tourism Website.Continue to 3 of 8 below.

 National Park on Jasmund Peninsula

 The Nationalpark Jasmund is the smallest national park in Germany but its impressive snow-white chalk cliffs, Kreidefelsen, are a major attraction.
 Königsstuhl, the tallest, rises 118 meters straight out of the Baltic Sea.